Janet Guthrie: Battling sexism in motorsports

 In a groundbreaking interview with Tracy Dodds for the Los Angeles Times in 1987, Guthrie lamented the lack of corporate sponsorships for female drivers:

-The struggle for women drivers to secure corporate sponsorships continues today.
+The struggle for female drivers to secure corporate sponsorships continued.
 When Pippa Mann lacked the funding to enter the Indianapolis 500 in 2020 despite driving the previous year, the 2020 race was left with no women drivers.
 Guthrie said she was unlikely to watch the 2020 race due to her disappointment.
-Guthrie herself initially said she was hesitant to address sexism in motorsports, but her mindset changed after she qualified for her first Indy 500 in 1977 and was part of the downtown parade.
+Guthrie herself initially said she was hesitant to address sexism in motorsports, but her mindset changed after she qualified for her first Indianapolis 500 in 1977 and was part of the downtown parade.
 As Guthrie described, “There were these guys who had little girls on their shoulders and were sort of waving these little girls as if I represented hope for the future."

 In 2011, Guthrie signed a petition in support of the right of women in Saudi Arabia to drive.
 The petition called on Saudi King Abdullah to sponsor a Saudi Women's Grand Prix.
 The project was the idea of human rights activist David Keyes.

 Qualified, an episode of ESPN 30 for 30 covering her racing career, aired on May 28, 2019 (Volume III, Episode 29).
 In it, she says, "You can go back to antiquity to find women doing extraordinary things, but their history is forgotten.
 Or denied to have ever existed.
 So women keep reinventing the wheel.
 Women have always done these things, and they always will."

 In 2019, Guthrie was inducted into the Automotive Hall of Fame. for her achievements in motorsports.
 She is the 5th woman to be inducted.

 Personal life

 Guthrie was born in Iowa City, Iowa to Jean Ruth Guthrie (née Midkiff) and William Lain Guthrie, both pilots.
 She is the oldest of five children.
 Her family moved to Miami, Florida when Janet was three years old after her father accepted a job with Eastern Air Lines.
 Janet herself earned her pilot's license at 17 years old.

 Guthrie married Warren Levine, a charter airline pilot, in 1989.
 He died on December 30, 2006, of a sudden heart attack.

+A biopic about Guthrie, Speed Girl, is due out in 2025.

+Awards and honors

+Guthrie has been inducted into the following halls of fame: